choishingwan/PRS-Tutorial/docs/target.md

 | write-snplist | - | Inform `plink` to only generate the QCed SNP list to avoid generating the .bed file. |
 | out | EUR | Inform `plink` that all output should have a prefix of `EUR` |

-??? note "How many SNPs were filtered?"
+??? note "How many SNPs and samples were filtered?"
+    - `5` samples removed due to high rate of genotype missingness
+    - `1` SNP removed due missing genotype data
-    A total of `5359` SNPs were removed due to Hardy-Weinberg exact test results and `241,485` SNPs were removed due to minor allele frequency
+    -  `872` SNPs were removed due to Hardy-Weinberg exact test results
+    - `242,459` SNPs were removed due to minor allele frequency

 !!! note